phpdude/django-render/README.md

 Render: render decorator helper for Django
 ==========================================

-This package provides function decorator for templates rendering in request context with dry use.
+This package provides decorators for templates rendering in request context with simpel code use.

 Usecase
 -------